Estuary

 Pricing

-Striim offers enterprise-level pricing, typically customized based on the scale and specific requirements of the organization.
+Striim offers enterprise-level pricing, typically customized based on the organization's scale and specific requirements.
 Its pricing reflects its advanced capabilities in CDC and stream processing, which may be higher than simpler ETL/ELT tools.

 Amazon DMS